AliyunContainerService/k8s-for-docker-desktop/README_en.md

 [中文](README.md) | English

 NOTE:
+* Please read and follow [docker subscription service agreement](https://www.docker.com/legal/docker-subscription-service-agreement/), If you don't accept that please select other opensource project, e.g. [Minikube](https://minikube.sigs.k8s.io/docs/) .

-* The master branch is tested with Docker Desktop for Mac/Windows version 4.33.0 (with Docker 27.1.1 and Kubernetes v1.30.2).
+* The master branch is tested with Docker Desktop for Mac/Windows version 4.37.0 (with Docker 27.4.0 and Kubernetes v1.30.5).
 * If you want to use with other version, pls check version of Kubernetes，Docker -> About Docker Desktop
     ![about](images/about.png)
+    * For Kubernetes v1.30.5, please use the v1.30.5 branch ```git checkout v1.30.5```
     * For Kubernetes v1.30.2, please use the v1.30.2 branch ```git checkout v1.30.2```
     * For Kubernetes v1.29.2, please use the v1.29.2 branch ```git checkout v1.29.2```
     * For Kubernetes v1.29.1, please use the v1.29.1 branch ```git checkout v1.29.1```